rishabhkumar786/AirPlane_Game/README.md

 #### Steps

 -   In file explorer open this project.
--   Goto CG-mini-project->Final-> Double click on `CG-mini-project.sln`
+-   Double click on `CG-mini-project.sln`
     This should open project in visual studio.
 -   To run, on top in tool bar select Configuration as Debug, Platform as x86 or x64 based on your machine and then click in `Local Windows Debugger`.